cjtinant/FFA_regional-skew/README.md

 - Shallow soils and limited infiltration

-Level III and IV ecoregions in the Shortgrass Prairie macrozone include portions of Level II ecoregions: western portions of the South Central Semiarid Prairies (9.4), and lowlands portions of the Tamaulipas-Texas Semi-Arid Plain (9.6).
+Level III and IV Ecoregions in the Shortgrass Prairie macrozone include portions of Level II Ecoregions: western portions of the South Central Semiarid Prairies (9.4), and lowlands portions of the Tamaulipas-Texas Semi-Arid Plain (9.6).